Dark alleys and red-light districts, corrupt cops and organized

 Hamburg, Reichard unmasked a secluded colony of German gangsters in

-For the woman’s magazine Elle he portrayed a black female FBI
+For the woman’s magazine Elle he portrayed an Afro-American female FBI

 agent in Los Angeles, for the woman’s magazine Brigitte, he